 The Paint program continues to be provided in the Merrill and Near Westside Neighborhoods.
-Five houses were painted under this program in these two neighborhoods in 2009.
+One house was painted under this program in these two neighborhoods in 2010.

 The City continues to provide interior and exterior inspections in the Merrill and Near Westside neighborhoods.
-In 2009, the City condemned eight properties in these two neighborhoods, and five blighted houses and one store were demolished.
+In 2010, the City condemned 14 properties in these two neighborhoods, and 4 houses were demolished.